Skip to main content

 Humidity & Temperature

 Tradescantia adapts well to average home humidity (40 to 60%) and does not require high humidity.
-Keep temperatures between 60 and 85ยฐF (15 to 29ยฐC).
-It tolerates cooler temperatures down to 50ยฐF but may lose lower leaves.
+Keep temperatures between 60 and 85°F (15 to 29°C).
+It tolerates cooler temperatures down to 50°F but may lose lower leaves.
 Avoid frost.
 The plant is not fussy about its environment as long as it receives adequate light.

 Fertilizing